Monarchism in Iran: Before 1979

 The Shah, who had gone into exile during the coup, returned to Iran and named General Fazlollah Zahedi as the new prime minister.
 Many contemporary sources attribute the coup, or counter coup, entirely to the U.S. American CIA and agents of the British MI6 who are reported to have organized and paid for it.
 These sources point to many other coups in which the CIA was instrumental, such as that in Chile in 1973.
 Monarchists, however, argue that the counter-coup was in fact a popular uprising, and that the foreign intelligence agencies' undeniable involvement was peripheral.
 At least some historians argue the coup could not have taken place without both CIA organizing and Iranian support.

 Afterwards, the era of constitutional monarchy gradually came to an end as the Shah increasingly exercised his executive powers unilaterally, thus leading towards the development of autocracy.
 By the early 1970s, with most political parties having been banned, Iran had effectively become a one-party state under the royalist Rastakhiz Party.
 National Front leaders like Karim Sanjabi and moderate traditional Islamic leaders like Mohammad Kazem Shariatmadari continued to espouse a constitutional monarchy.

 Under increasing international pressure, particularly from President Jimmy Carter of the United States, the Shah pushed forward major democratic reforms in the late 1970s, designed to gradually restore the constitutional monarchy as it had originally been.
 However, several uprisings in 1978 and 1979 culminated in the Shah, who had been diagnosed with terminal cancer and had kept the fact secret, leaving the country with his family to seek treatment overseas.
 Within a few weeks the Shah's government had effectively collapsed and the Second Revolution had begun.
-The new provisional revolutionary government officially abolished the monarchy and declared Iran to be a republic.
-In April 1979, the Islamic Republic of Iran was established, under the Supreme Leadership of Ruhollah Khomeini.